openMF/mifos-x-actionhub-build-ios-app/README.md

 # KMP Build iOS App
 This GitHub Action automates the process of building and archiving an iOS application using Fastlane.
-It supports secure code signing via Fastlane Match and handles the complete build workflow and artifact storage.
+It supports both **Debug and Release (signed)** builds, secure code signing via Fastlane Match, and handles complete artifact storage.

 ## Features
-- Automated iOS app building and archiving
+- Automated Debug and Release (signed) iOS app building and archiving

 - Temporary keychain creation for secure, non-interactive builds

-- Secure code signing using Fastlane Match in readonly mode
+- Secure code signing using Fastlane Match for Release builds

 - Compressed IPA artifact upload